 Together We RIZE Grant Program

-Through Together We RIZE, we marked our fifth anniversary milestone by funding bold, community-driven projects and initiatives that have the potential to bend the curve of overdose crisis.
+Through Together We RIZE, we marked our fifth anniversary milestone by funding bold, community-driven projects and initiatives that have the potential to bend the curve of the overdose crisis.
 RIZE made funding available for six one-year grants of up to $100,000.

 We invited grant applicants to share their best ideas to end the stigma associated with addiction, keep people safe from overdose, and ensure that anyone who wants it has access to quality care no matter who they are or where they live.
 We focused on projects that: